seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 If I do lose thee, I do lose a thing
 That none but fools would keep: a breath thou art,
 Servile to all the skyey influences,
-That dost this habitation, where thou keep’st,
+That dost this habitation, where thou keep'st,
-Hourly afflict: merely, thou art death’s fool;
+Hourly afflict: merely, thou art death's fool;
-For him thou labour’st by thy flight to shun
+For him thou labour'st by thy flight to shun
-And yet runn’st toward him still.
+And yet runn'st toward him still.
 Thou art not noble;
-For all the accommodations that thou bear’st
+For all the accommodations that thou bear'st
 Are nursed by baseness.
-Thou’rt by no means valiant;
+Thou'rt by no means valiant;
 For thou dost fear the soft and tender fork
 Of a poor worm.
 Thy best of rest is sleep,
-And that thou oft provokest; yet grossly fear’st
+And that thou oft provokest; yet grossly fear'st
 Thy death, which is no more.
 Thou art not thyself;
-For thou exist’st on many a thousand grains
+For thou exist'st on many a thousand grains
 That issue out of dust.
 Happy thou art not;
 For what thou hast not, still thou strivest to get,
-And what thou hast, forget’st. Thou art not certain;
+And what thou hast, forget'st. Thou art not certain;
 For thy complexion shifts to strange effects,
 After the moon.
-If thou art rich, thou’rt poor;
+If thou art rich, thou'rt poor;
 For, like an ass whose back with ingots bows,
-Thou bear’s thy heavy riches but a journey,
+Thou bear's thy heavy riches but a journey,
 And death unloads thee.
 Friend hast thou none;
 For thine own bowels, which do call thee sire,
 The mere effusion of thy proper loins,
 Do curse the gout, serpigo, and the rheum,
 For ending thee no sooner.
 Thou hast nor youth nor age,
-But, as it were, an after-dinner’s sleep,
+But, as it were, an after-dinner's sleep,
 Dreaming on both; for all thy blessed youth
 Becomes as aged, and doth beg the alms
 Of palsied eld; and when thou art old and rich,
 Thou hast neither heat, affection, limb, nor beauty,
 To make thy riches pleasant.
-What’s yet in this
+What's yet in this
 That bears the name of life?
 Yet in this life
 Lie hid moe thousand deaths: yet death we fear,
 That makes these odds all even.